Jermy-Ally/GPS-App/DEPLOYMENT.md

-# Deployment Guide for GPS Navigation Admin Panel
+# Deployment Guide for GPS Navigation Web App

 This guide covers multiple deployment options, from quick testing to production-ready solutions.